WrestleMania XXIV: Main event matches

 Ric Flair's "Career Threatening" match against Shawn Michaels was next, which stipulated that Flair would have to retire from wrestling if he had lost.
 At the start of the match, both superstars engaged in a series of counters, and then Flair shoved Michaels in a corner, making "Old Yeller" comments to him.
 In retaliation, Michaels slapped Flair in the face, which caused him to start bleeding from the mouth.
 Later, Michaels attempted Sweet Chin Music, but stopped in the process and Flair capitalized by trapping him in his figure four leglock.
 Afterward, Michaels finally delivered the Sweet Chin Music to Flair for a near-fall.
 Michaels then trapped Flair in his modified figure four leglock, but Flair delivered a thumb to the eye to Michaels to break the submission.
+Flair performed a low-blow for a near-fall.
 As Flair was delivering chops to Michaels' chest, Michaels executed a second Sweet Chin Music.
 After getting up on his feet with a worried face, Michaels said to Flair "I'm sorry, I love you", before nailing a final Sweet Chin Music and thus pinning Flair to end his 35-year-long wrestling career.
 After the match, Michaels left quickly and Flair got a standing ovation from the crowd.
 An emotional Flair embraced his family at ringside and then, as he proceeded to go backstage, he thanked the crowd for their support.

 The sixth match was the Playboy BunnyMania Lumberjack match, in which Maria and Ashley (the latter who replaced Candice Michelle due to injury) faced Beth Phoenix and Melina, who were accompanied to the ring by Santino Marella.
 Rapper Snoop Dogg served as the official "Master of Ceremonies" for the match.
 In the match, several WWE Divas surrounded the ring and were able to interfere in the match without disqualifications.
 Due to some technical difficulties, the lights at Citrus Bowl temporarily went out during the match.
 Near the end, a pin attempt by Maria was prevented when Marella pulled Maria's leg.
 In response, Raw commentator Jerry Lawler approached and knocked Marella down with a punch.
 Phoenix executed a Fisherman Suplex and pinned Maria to win the match.
 After the match, Snoop Dogg executed a Clothesline on Marella and kissed Maria, before leaving with her and Ashley.